The Oldest String Ever Found May Have Been Made By Neanderthals

 Previously, the oldest known fragment of cord dated back to around 19,000 years ago, from a site in Israel.
 Scientists had also found impressions left in clay by something that looked like woven fibers, from 27,000 years ago.

-Marie-Helene Moncel of the National Museum of Natural History in Paris, France, who is part of the research team that worked on this new discovery, said it's impossible that the twisted structure found on the tool just appeared spontaneously from nature—it had to be intentionally constructed.
+Marie-Hélène Moncel of the National Museum of Natural History in Paris, who is part of the research team that worked on this new discovery, said it's impossible that the twisted structure found on the tool just appeared spontaneously from nature — it had to be intentionally constructed.

 "It was amazing," she said.

-And given where the artifact was found, and the other bones and tools found at the site, she said, "It is clear that this is related to Neanderthals," and not anatomically modern humans that began showing up in Europe around 40,000 years ago.
+And given where the artifact was found, and the other bones and tools found at the site, she said, "It is clear that this is related to Neanderthals," and not the anatomically modern humans that began showing up in Europe around 40,000 years ago.

 John Shea, a paleoanthropologist at Stony Brook University in New York, isn't so sure.